 “Kuhnie” brings a wealth of experience to the Spartan program.
 In addition to her stint at Biglerville, she also served one year as an assistant coach at Gettysburg College.Kuhn’s playing experience was extensive.
 She played at New Oxford High School and was a 1,000 point scorer before lettering at Lock Haven University where she earned her degree in Physical Education.
 She also helped lead the Lady Eagles to the PSAC championship.

 In the winter of 2013, she was inducted into the New Oxford Athletic Hall of Fame.

 Kuhn currently teaches in the Biglerville School System.

-Joe Scholles begins his tenth season as a member of the women's basketball staff.
+Joe Scholles begins his 11th season as a member of the women's basketball staff.